 Type: Lossy compression

-File size for 3-min song: 3-5 MB (128-320 kbps)
+File size (3-min song): 3-5 MB

 Pros:

-- Universal compatibility
+- Universal compatibility - works on literally every device

-- Small file sizes
+- Small file sizes - easy to store and share

-- Good enough for most listeners
+- Good enough quality for most listeners

 Cons:

-- Lossy compression (some quality lost)
+- Lossy compression means some quality is permanently lost

-2. AAC (Advanced Audio Coding)
+2. AAC (Advanced Audio Coding) Apple & YouTube Standard

 Released: 1997